tgregory98/Personal-tools/README.md

 An experiment.
 Finds a path between a start and end vertex on a grid with obstacles.

 ### Phaseplane-plot (pretty pictures)
-Plots a 2D automonous system.
+Plots a 2D autonomous system.